jawuku/clojure/NomadBSD_Clojure_Setup.md

 Here are the steps that I took (after a bit of trial and error), to install a Clojure development environment using Neovim.

-I was inspired by an article on Oliver Caldwell's blog [Getting started with Clojure, Neovim and Conjure in minutes](https://oli.me.uk/getting-started-with-clojure-neovim-and-conjure-in-minutes/)
+I was inspired by an article on Oliver Caldwell's blog [Getting started with Clojure, Neovim and Conjure in minutes](https://oli.me.uk/getting-started-with-clojure-neovim-and-conjure-in-minutes/).

-I have added some other features
+I have added some other features:

 - [x] [Airline](https://github.com/vim-airline/vim-airline) status bar
 - [x] [Rainbow Parentheses](https://github.com/junegunn/rainbow_parentheses.vim)